Fred Schneider

 Frederick William Schneider III (born July 1, 1951) is an American singer-songwriter and frontman of the rock band the B-52s, of which he is a founding member.
 Schneider is well known for his sprechgesang, which he developed from reciting poetry over guitars.

 Early life

 Frederick William Schneider III was born on July 1, 1951, in Newark, New Jersey, and lived in Long Branch, New Jersey, after moving there from Belleville, New Jersey.
 He has said that his musical influences included "Halloween songs and nutty Christmas songs", along with Motown.
 After graduating from Shore Regional High School, he attended the University of Georgia, where he wrote a book of poetry for a class project.
 After college, he was a janitor as well as a Meals on Wheels driver.
 At the time the B-52s formed, he had very little musical experience.

+In the early 1970s, Schneider worked at Ort's Oldies, a record store in Athens, Georgia, run by William "Ort" Carlton.